pavbjj/f5-xc-ssl/README.md

 # Tools
 ## Terraform
 ### Clear Text
 This tool allows of uploading SSL private and public key pair to F5 XC tenant.
 It uses unencrypted base64 keys.
-Those keys stay unencrypted at reast in the XC tenant.
+Those keys stay unencrypted at rest in the XC tenant.
 ### Blindfold
 This tool allows of uploading SSL private and public key pair to F5 XC tenant.
 It levreages vesctl for blindfolding the private keys .
 Private key is encrypted with vesctl before sending it to the tenant.
 The private key stays encrypted in the XC tenant.
 Please refer to: https://docs.cloud.f5.com/docs/how-to/advanced-security/blindfold-your-tls-certificates
 ## Bash